codefuse-ai/MFTCoder/mft_atorch/README.md

 When applying inference, you always make your input string end with "<|role_start|>bot<|role_end|>" to ask the model generating answers.

 ## 3. Model Training
-Currently, the "MFTCoder/mft_atorch" code repository supports full-parameter SST, full-parameter instruction fine-tuning, and LoRA instruction fine-tuning.
+Currently, the "MFTCoder/mft_atorch" code repository supports fully instruction fine-tuning, and LoRA instruction fine-tuning.
 Currently, only training of the GPTNeoX model is supported.
 In theory, the pretrained weights of the GPTNeoX model available on HuggingFace can be used for training with this project.

 We have extracted various components used in training to facilitate future extension and optimization.
 Please refer to the implementation in the main directory for more details.
 The entry directory for fine-tuning training is ```train/```, and the entry file for training is ```train/run_train.py```.
 The parameter configurations are stored in the launch scripts such as ```train/run_gpt_*.sh```, making it easier to manage and modify them uniformly.